jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-11-17-emax-tinyhawk-freestyle-complete-review-and-setup/index.md

 ![Betaflight OSD tab](emax-tinyhawk-freestyle-toothpick-review-and-setup-43.jpg)

+It's always a good idea to run the `dump` command in the Betaflight CLI tab, which allows you to save your starting config to a text file.
+[Emax Tinyhawk Freestyle CLI dump](BTFL_cli_TH_FreeStyle_20191005_140914.txt)

 **🌀Install the propellers**

 Now that we are done setting up the drone, we can install the props and head outside for a maiden flight.
 Because the [Emax Tinyhawk Freestyle][1] is set up in 'props in' mode, we want to put on the propellers like it's shown in the picture below.